The pieces

-Hermai has two sides:- The CLI (hermai-cli, open source) — runs on your machine.
-Contributors use it to inspect a site and compose a schema describing its endpoints, then push the schema to the registry.
+Hermai has three pieces:- The CLI (hermai-cli, open source) runs on your machine.
+Contributors use it to inspect a site, write a schema, and push that schema to the registry.

 What the CLI does